-TDs have the right to defend their own image and honour.
-They also have the right of protection as may be necessary by the EBL, NBOs and other competition organisers.
+- have the right to defend their own image and honour.
+They also have the right of protection as may be necessary by the EBL, NBOs and other competition organisers;

 TDs are bound to:

-comply with the EBL Statutes, Laws, Rules and Regulations, these specific Regulations and any directive given by the EBL or the TD Committee;
+- comply with the EBL Statutes, Laws, Rules and Regulations, these specific Regulations and any directive given by the EBL or the TDCom;

-direct competitions, participate in courses and meetings for which they are appointed or convoked by the appropriate bodies, except in case of legitimate impediment of force majeur;
+- direct competitions, participate in courses and meetings for which they are appointed or convoked by the appropriate bodies, except in case of legitimate impediment or force majeure;

 - attend refresher courses organised by the EBL or their NBOs;